 Belmont University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Belmont University.

 Belmont University offers degrees in a wide range of subjects.
-Students seeking baccalaureate degrees may choose from over 80 major areas and 50 minor areas.
-Preprofessional programs are offered in dentistry, engineering, imaging technology, medicine, optometry, law, pharmacy, medical technology, and theology.
+Students seeking baccalaureate degrees may choose from over 100 major areas and 80 minor areas.
+Pre-professional programs are offered in dentistry, engineering, medicine, optometry, law, pharmacy, medical technology, and theology.

 Affiliations and Standards

 Belmont University is a member of TICUA. http://www.ticua.org/

 For complaints not resolved through the processes established throughout Belmont University please see: http://www.ticua.org/about/complaint